AdobeDocs/workfront.en/help/workfront-basics/the-new-workfront-experience/new-object-actions-area.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

-## Access the actions area for `Workfront` objects
+## Access the actions area for Workfront objects

-Accessing the new actions area for `Workfront` objects is similar for all objects, but the options available in the actions area differ depending on the object you are viewing.
+Accessing the new actions area for Workfront objects is similar for all objects, but the options available in the actions area differ depending on the object you are viewing.

 For information on what options are available for an object, see [Actions areas for objects in the new Adobe Workfront experience](#examples).